Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 @def rss_description = "A nice approximation of the norm of a 2D vector."
 @def rss_pubdate = Date(2022, 10, 30)

-While wandering on the internet, I stumbled uppon [Paul Hsieh's blog-post](http://www.azillionmonkeys.com/qed/sqroot.html#distance),  where he demonstrates a way to approximate the norm  of a vector without any call to the sqrt function.
+While wandering on the internet, I stumbled upon [Paul Hsieh's blog-post](http://www.azillionmonkeys.com/qed/sqroot.html#distance), where he demonstrates a way to approximate the norm of a vector without any call to the `sqrt` function.
 Let's see if I can reproduce the steps to derive this.

 ----
 # Table of contents